nion-software/nionswift/docs/user_interface.rst

 The layout of the utility panels can also be moved around and adjusted.
 There are several ways to customize the utility panel layout:

-* Show or hide any utility panel by using the [Window] menu.
+* Show or hide any utility panel using :menuselection:`Window`.

 * Close a utility panel by clicking the x button in the corner of its title bar.